Weekend Getaways

 Around 5 p.m., after you’ve gotten your fill of food and the white powder sands of Cayman’s award-winning Seven Mile Beach, take a cab over to Camana Bay, where you can shop for housewares and clothing at both locally owned boutiques and luxury brands, indulge in mouthwatering Italian gelato or take a casual stroll around the upscale waterfront town.

-Plan to remain in the area until dinnertime, where you will enjoy a delicious meal at one of the on-site restaurants.
-The Edgy Vedge is the perfect stop for a plant-based dinner (think: crab cakes made with hearts of palm, jerk tofu, and a whole menu of topping-heavy pizzas).
-Agua is a waterfront restaurant loved by locals for its refreshing mix of seafood, pasta and share plates.
+Plan to remain in the area until dinnertime, where you will enjoy a delicious meal with stunning views.
+Agua is a waterfront restaurant loved by locals for its refreshing mix of Italian and Peruvian cuisine and menu of seafood, pasta, and shared plates.
 Pay a visit to the nearby West Indies Wine Company to wrap up the day with a toast.

 Saturday: Island-Hop to the Sister Islands